bclarkson-code/Tricycle/README.md

 ## Overview
 Tricycle is a minimal framework for deep learning.
-The goal of this library is not to match the speed or complexity or Pytorch or Tensorflow, but instead to get a good understanding of how deep learning actually works at every level: from automatic differentiation all the way up to modern Transformers.
+The goal of this library is not to match the speed or complexity or Pytorch or Tensorflow, but instead to get a good understanding of how deep learning actually works at every level: from automatic differentiation all the way up to modern Language Models.
 It is built using nothing but standard
 Python and Numpy which means that everything be understandable to anyone who knows a bit of Python.

 Here are some things you can do with Tricycle: